Search

 Educating Church Leaders

 In addition, the Society of Jesus has crucial responsibilities in Rome on behalf of the Universal Church.
 Particularly significant among these is the education and training of future Church leaders.
-The Jesuits carry out this task at a number of institutions including the Pontifical Gregorian University, the Pontifical Biblical Institute, and the Pontifical Oriental Institutes.
-Those three schools now serve more than 3,500 students from 120 countries on six continents.
-The students are preparing for service as priests, sisters, religious brothers, and lay leaders.
+The Jesuits carry out this task at a number of institutions including the Pontifical Gregorian University, which now includes the former Pontifical Biblical Institute, and the Pontifical Oriental Institutes.
+These three historic schools became one on Pentecost 2024 and educate more than 3,500 students from 120 countries on six continents.
+The students prepare for service as priests, sisters, religious brothers, and lay leaders.
 They have a strong impact on the Church: graduates of the three institutions include one fourth of the world’s current bishops and half of the cardinals who voted in the most recent papal conclave.

 For more information about the Jesuit provinces throughout the world, please visit the Jesuit Curia, the global headquarters of the Society of Jesus, located in Rome.